A WEEK OF OUTDOOR CLIMBING & CAMPING

 sign up for 2019 Dates >>>

 Click the yellow button to reach our camp registration form.
-After sending us your registration information, we’ll send you an invoice for a 40% deposit for camp (about $200/student/session) to confirm enrollment.
-After you’ve paid the deposit, we will send additional information on camp logistics and request personal details regarding your camper(s).
-Your outstanding balance will be due June 1, 2019.
+Once you’ve paid and registered, we will send additional information on camp logistics and request personal details regarding your camper(s).
+Please contact us with any questions.